Loading...

 Portion Control

-Reduce the portion size of both the fish curry and Japanese red rice to help manage the overall glucose load.
+Reduce the portion size of the fish curry and Japanese red rice to help minimize the glucose spike.

 Protein Addition